 It says much of the skills of the craftsmen and women who have worked on Paisley Abbey over the past 150 years that this history of relatively recent restoration is not at all obvious to the visitor, except through the superb quality and condition of everything on display.

 As you might expect, the main body of the Abbey Church comprises the nave to the west of the tower and the choir, longer but narrower than the nave, to the east of the tower.
 There is a transept to the north, while to the south of the tower a very short transept leads to the St Mirin Chapel.
 This has an east window which serves as Paisley's war memorial.
-The chapel also keeps alive the memory of St Mirin, the Celtic monk who established a church not far from the Abbey some time after AD500.
+The chapel also keeps alive the memory of St Mirin, the Celtic monk who established a church not far from where the abbey was later founded in the late 500s.

 Paisley Abbey's history is not overlooked in the Abbey today.
 In the nave, the association with William Wallace. is celebrated by the Wallace Memorial Window, placed here in 1873.
 Also on view is the marble tomb of Robert III, which commemorates all the Stewarts buried in the abbey, including Princess Marjorie.
 The tomb was gifted to the Abbey by Queen Victoria when she visited in 1888.